Temperley-Lieb categories with coloured regions and Jones-Wenzl projectors: Background

 \subsection{Krull--Schmidt categories}

 Throughout this article, we say a category $\cC$ is \emph{additive} if it is enriched over the category of abelian groups and has finite direct sums.
 We further let $\KK$ denote an arbitrary field.
 We say that category $\cC$ is \emph{$\KK$-linear} if $\cC$ is enriched over $\KK$-vector spaces and additive.
-The \emph{additive closure} of a category is denoted by $\cC^\oplus$ and it inherits $\KK$-linearity from $\cC$.
+The \emph{additive closure} of a category is denoted by $\cC^\oplus$.
 A category $\cC$ that is enriched over $\KK$-vector spaces is called \emph{hom-finite} if, for any two objects $X,Y$ in $\cC$, $\Hom_\cC(X,Y)$ is finite-dimensional.

 The \emph{idempotent completion} of an additive category $\cC$ is denoted by $\cC^\circ$.
 Objects in $\cC^\circ$ are pairs $(X,e)$ where $X$ is an object of $\cC$ and $e\in \End_\cC(X)$ is an idempotent endomorphism.
 A morphism $g\colon (X,e)\to (Y,f)$ in $\cC^\circ$ corresponds to a morphism $g\colon X\to Y$ in $\cC$ such that $g=fge$.
 We define the \emph{Karoubian envelope} of $\cC$ to be the category $\Kar(\cC):= (\cC^\oplus)^\circ$.
 One shows that $\Kar(\cC)$ is both additive and idempotent complete.
 It is $\KK$-linear provided that $\cC$ is $\KK$-linear.